 \subsection{Robustness}

 To evaluate robustness, we consider copy-paste and paraphrasing attacks.
-In the copy-paste attack, a fraction $\epsilon$ of non-watermarked text is randomly mixed into watermarked text while preserving the total length.
-For paraphrasing, we rewrite the watermarked text using the paraphrasing model from~\cite{zhang2020pegasus}.
-Table~\ref{tab:detect_400tokens_copy_paste} compares the detectability against copy-paste attacks for different approaches on 400 tokens with 36 bits embedded.
-In particular, $\epsilon=0$ means no attack and the performance on the clean samples are reported.
-In particular, here, for MirrorMark, we present the results with symbol size $m=2$.
-Besides, we show the results with $\epsilon\in\{0.1, 0.3, 0.5\}$ in Table~\ref{tab:detect_400tokens_copy_paste_135} of Appendix~\ref{cp_appendix}.
-We observe that MirrorMark demonstrates greater robustness compared to other methods.
-Furthermore, we examine the robustness under different symbol sizes $m \in \{2, 3, 4, 6\}$ in Fig.~\ref{fig:cp_m} and Fig.~\ref{fig:cp_m135} in Appendix~\ref{cp_appendix}.
-Setting $m=2$ yields consistently strong performance.
-However, while Gumbel-max benefits from $m=6$, the other two methods do not.
-When $m=6$, the number of positions becomes $H=6$.
-Although this increases the number of tokens allocated per position, in tournament-based MirrorMark, even without attack, the number of tokens per position is still insufficient to reliably decode 6 bits with high accuracy.
+In the copy-paste attack, a fraction $\epsilon$ of non-watermarked text is mixed into watermarked text while preserving the total length; for paraphrasing, we rewrite the watermarked text using the model from~\cite{zhang2020pegasus}.
+Table~\ref{tab:detect_400tokens_copy_paste} reports copy-paste robustness on 400-token texts with 36 embedded bits, where $\epsilon=0$ denotes clean samples.
+For MirrorMark, we report the default setting $m=2$, which consistently gives strong robustness.
+Additional copy-paste results for $\epsilon\in\{0.1,0.3,0.5\}$ and different symbol sizes $m\in\{2,3,4,6\}$ are provided in Appendix~\ref{cp_appendix}.
+Overall, MirrorMark is more robust than the baselines.

-Table~\ref{tab:wm_paraphrasing_comparison} compares the performance under paraphrasing attacks.
-Overall, MirrorMark maintains strong separability between watermarked and non-watermarked samples in terms of AUC, since paraphrasing changes the surface form of sentences but often preserves underlying semantic and statistical patterns that still carry weak watermark signals.
-In contrast, all methods exhibit poor bit accuracy.
-This degradation arises because paraphrasing alters sentence structure and wording in ways that directly disrupt the precise token-level dependencies required for accurate bit recovery.
-Achieving robustness against paraphrasing attacks therefore remains an open problem in the design of multi-bit watermarking schemes.
-Interestingly, we observe that MirrorMark achieves better detection rate such as AUC and TPR@1\%FPR than its zero-bit baselines (e.g., TB ($m=4$) vs. TB (0 bit)), and G-max ($m=2$) vs. G-max (0 bit)).
+Table~\ref{tab:wm_paraphrasing_comparison} reports paraphrasing robustness.
+MirrorMark maintains stronger watermarked/non-watermarked separability than prior multi-bit schemes and often its zero-bit baselines.
+This advantage mainly comes from mod-1 mirroring, which creates asymmetric symbol hypotheses: the correct symbol tends to produce larger mirrored values, while incorrect symbols are pushed toward smaller values.
+Thus, even when paraphrasing weakens token-level evidence, the maximum score still separates watermarked from non-watermarked text more effectively than cyclic-shift or reweighting-based mappings.

+However, all methods show poor bit accuracy after paraphrasing.
+Payload recovery requires the true symbol to be the top-scoring hypothesis, $\widehat{M}=\arg\max_M C_M$, which is stricter than detection.
+Paraphrasing changes tokens and their corresponding $u$ values, disrupting this fine-grained ordering.
+Thus, MirrorMark retains partial evidence for tamper-evident provenance detection, while reliable payload recovery under strong rewriting remains open.